-Okay, I don’t mean to be a shill for any particular printer company, but HP really seems to be an innovator in the secure printer arena.
+Okay, I don’t mean to be a shill for any particular printer company, but HP printer security is a standout among secure printing solutions.

-Their enterprise printing devices offer unique technologies designed to thwart attackers’ efforts and then fix themselves.
-These features automatically trigger a reboot any time they detect an attack or other anomaly.
+HP network printers offer unique technologies designed to thwart attackers’ efforts and then fix themselves.
+These features automatically trigger a reboot any time they detect an attack or other anomalies.

 Other printer manufacturers have network printer security features as well.
-Take advantage of them.
-Keep yourself secure!
+Take advantage of them and keep yourself secure!

 Need to beef up printer security?

 I hope I didn’t scare you too much, but network printer security is no joke!
-We can help you replace or secure your printers to make sure hackers can’t get in.
+CCB Services can help you replace or secure your printers to make sure hackers can’t get in.
 Before you print… contact CCB to protect your business from network printer vulnerabilities.